 The BRT is a project pioneered by the BMA to link the various Bangkok mass transit systems and provide an integrated public service for the city and its suburbs.
 It operates a bus service that is faster and more reliable than conventional buses, using a special lane reserved for the BRT on existing roads.
-The BRT has 12 stations, covering 15.0km, running from Chong Nonsi on Narathiwat Ratchanakarin Road, crossing Rama III Bridge to Ratchaphruek Road.
-The BRT Sathorn station is connected to the BTS Chong Nonsi station.
+The BRT has 12 stations, covering 15.0km, running from Chong Nonsi to Talad Pu.
+The BRT Sathorn station is connected to the BTS at Chong Nonsi station.